Frequently Asked Questions

 Q: Do I have to turn in my and my parents' tax forms?

 A: Not initially.
-If the results of your FAFSA come back saying that you have been selected for verification, then we will send a letter requesting your and your parents' signed tax return transcripts from the IRS.
+If the results of your FAFSA come back that you have been selected for verification, we will contact you via email requesting your and your parents' tax return transcripts from the IRS.

-Q: How long does it take to find out how much Pell I can get?
+Q: How will I find out how much Pell I can get?

 Q: How much Pell grant can I get?